erikcaffrey/erikcaffrey.github.io/_posts/2017-05-23-ANDROID-kotlin-arch-components.markdown

 # Official support of Kotlin on Android

-The last Google I/O 2017, the Android team announced the [official support of Kotlin programming language](https://developer.android.com/kotlin/index.html).
+The last Google I/O 2017 like you know the Android team announced the [official support of Kotlin programming language](https://developer.android.com/kotlin/index.html).
 Kotlin is a JVM based object-oriented language that includes many ideas from functional programming.
 It is a brilliantly designed, mature language that will make Android development faster and as enjoyable and fun as possible.

 ![kotlin-annunce](https://raw.githubusercontent.com/erikcaffrey/erikcaffrey.github.io/master/content/images/2017/5/kotlin_support.jpg){: .center-image }